Mind Maps for Business Management

 Pros and Cons

-Creating a pros and cons list has never been easier.
+Creating pros and cons lists have never been easier.
 If you’re using a web-based mind map, you can constantly update or amend your list as new information becomes available.
 Never make a poorly-informed decision again.

 Company Org Chart

 Keep your entire company on the same page with a company org chart mind map.
 Be sure to include name, title, and contact information.
 Additionally, this mind map is particularly helpful when onboarding new employees.